-Exhibit Number Description of Exhibit 3.1 Amended and Restated Certificate of Incorporation of the Company (1) 3.2 Certificate of Amendment to the Amended and Restated Certificate of Incorporation of the Company (2) 3.3 Bylaws of the Company, as amended and restated through November 15, 2016 (3) 31.1 Rule 13a-14(a)/15d-14(a) Certification by the Company's Chief Executive Officer (4) 31.2 Rule 13a-14(a)/15d-14(a) Certification by the Company's Chief Financial Officer (4) 32.1 Section 1350 Certification by the Company's Chief Executive Officer (4) 32.2 Section 1350 Certification by the Company's Chief Financial Officer (4) 101 The following information from the registrant's Form 10-Q for the quarterly period ended September 27, 2020, formatted as interactive data files in XBRL (eXtensible Business Reporting Language): (i) Unaudited Condensed Consolidated Balance Sheets; (ii) Unaudited Condensed Consolidated Statements of Income; (iii) Unaudited Condensed Consolidated Statements of Changes in Shareholders' Equity; (iv) Unaudited Condensed Consolidated Statements of Cash Flows; and (v) Notes to Unaudited Condensed Consolidated Financial Statements.
-(1) (2)
+Exhibit Number Description of Exhibit rumoer Description of Eximon 3.1 Amended and Restated Certificate of Incorporation of the Company (1) 3.2 Certificate of Amendment to the Amended and Restated Certificate of Incorporation of the Company (2) 3.3 Bylaws of the Company, as amended and restated through November 15, 2016 (3) 10.1 Amended and Restated Employment and Severance Protection Agreement, dated as of December 16, 2020, by and between the Company and E. Randall Chestnut (4) 31.1 Rule 13a-14(a)/15d-14(a) Certification by the Company's Chief Executive Officer (5) 31.2 Rule 13a-14(a)/15d-14(a) Certification by the Company's Chief Financial Officer (5) 32.1 Section 1350 Certification by the Company's Chief Executive Officer (5) 32.2 Section 1350 Certification by the Company's Chief Financial Officer (5) 101 The following information from the registrant's Form 10-Q for the quarterly period ended December 27, 2020, formatted as interactive data files in XBRL (eXtensible Business Reporting Language): (i) Unaudited Condensed Consolidated Balance Sheets; (ii) Unaudited Condensed Consolidated Statements of Income; (iii) Unaudited Condensed Consolidated Statements of Changes in Shareholders' Equity; (iv) Unaudited Condensed Consolidated Statements of Cash Flows; and (v) Notes to Unaudited Condensed Consolidated Financial Statements.
+(1) (2) (3) Incorporated herein by reference to registrant's Quarterly Report on Form 10-Q for the quarter ended December 28, 2003.
+Incorporated herein by reference to the registrant's Current Report on Form 8-K dated August 9, 2011.
+Incorporated herein by reference to the registrant's Current Report on Form 8-K dated November 16, 2016.